-For a good portion of my life, I struggled with extreme body-anxiety and body-shame that I developed because of several severe bullying instances I experienced when I was younger and because of distorted cultural message that I internalized growing up.
-(Note: Bullying incidences have been strongly correlated to body-anxiety, body-shame, and eating disorders, especially in people who already have anxious or perfectionist tendencies.)
+For a good portion of my life, I struggled with extreme Body Anxiety and Body Shame that I developed because of several severe bullying instances I experienced when I was younger.
+I also developed these painful feelings because of distorted cultural message that I internalized growing up.
+(Note: Bullying incidences have been strongly correlated to body-anxiety, body-shame, and eating disorders.
+This is especially the case in people who already have anxious or perfectionist tendencies.)

 At one point in my life, I felt ugly and gross almost every single day of my life.
-I never developed a full-fledged eating disorder like anorexia or bulimia, but I struggled for years with severe body-anxiety and shame that made me want to hide my body all the time and that also caused me to develop some obsessive-compulsive behaviors around food and other body-related issues.
+I never developed a full-fledged eating disorder like anorexia or bulimia.
+But I struggled for years with severe Body Anxiety and Body Shame that made me want to hide my body all the time.
+It also caused me to develop some obsessive-compulsive behaviors around food and other body-related issues.

-I was eventually able to heal my severe anxiety and shame in my early and mid-thirties and tend to struggle with it only periodically now, as I have developed a lot of coping tools to help (you can read a little bit about this here, here, and here).
+I was eventually able to heal my severe anxiety and shame in my early and mid-thirties.
+And I tend to struggle with it only periodically now, as I have developed a lot of coping tools to help (you can read a little bit about this here, here, and here).

 These days, I feel a lot less like hiding and a lot more like playing.

-One of my main goals in life now is to help girls and women heal from body-anxiety and body-shame and to develop healthy, loving relationships with their body.
+One of my main goals in life now is to help girls and women heal from Body Anxiety and Body Shame. i also want to help them develop healthy, loving relationships with their body.

 I am not a doctor or nutritionist, so I am not writing about these issues from that perspective.
 Rather, I am an academic philosopher who is very interested in how our thinking patterns and beliefs are structured and how they help or discourage us from flourishing.

-I also study critical theory and feminist philosophy, two disciplines which examine thinking patterns in society which dehumanize people and shut down people’s ability to critique harmful societal messages.
-I also study certain aspects of philosophy of religion (with a focus on Christianity, Buddhism, and Hinduism) that emphasize the internal wisdom and goodness we all possess.
+I also study critical theory and feminist philosophy.
+These disciplines examine thinking patterns in society which dehumanize people and shut down people’s ability to critique harmful societal messages.
+And I also study certain aspects of philosophy of religion (with a focus on Christianity, Buddhism, and Hinduism) that emphasize the internal wisdom and goodness we all possess.

 How Do We Know If We Are Struggling With Body-Anxiety and Body-Shame?

-Remember that body-anxiety and body-shame cause girls and women to distrust their own natural wisdom, beauty, and strength, and to believe that they must meet some kind of external standard to be worthy and beautiful.
+Remember that body-anxiety and body-shame cause girls and women to distrust their own natural wisdom, beauty, and strength.
+And it can also cause them to believe that they must meet some kind of external standard to be worthy and beautiful.